RABIGA7OR/BDSP-Auto-Repacker/README.md

 You also need to include all of the structure both of these tools require.
 See their repos for additional information

+## Terminology

+### Project Folder

+It should link to the folder that has your `bin/` and `EditedAssets/` folders.

+It should be the folder that this script is in if you followed the instructions.

+### Mod Folder

+It should link to the folder of your mod that has the `romfs` `exefs` folders inside of it.

+To make it quicker you can link this directly into the mod folder of your emulator.

 ## Usage

 -   Run `bdsp_auto_repacker.py`